teradaian/M3L14-useRef/README.md

 ![requirements](./assets/banner-requirements.png)

-- Reference the form element with useRef
+- Reference a form element with the useRef hook.
-- Add functionality so that the submit button conditionally enables or disables based on the validity (as outlined above) of the referenced form element.
+- Add functionality so that the submit button conditionally enables or disables based on the validity (as outlined above) of the form entries.

 ---